HL7/fhir-shorthand/input/pagecontent/reference.md

 * Top-level elements such as the code element of an Observation
 * Nested elements, such as the text element of the method element of an Observation
 * Elements in a list or array, such as the second element in the name array of a Patient resource
-* Individual data types of choice elements, such as onsetAge in onset[x]
+* Individual datatypes of choice elements, such as onsetAge in onset[x]
 * Individual slices within a sliced array, such as the systolicBP component in a blood pressure Observation
 * Metadata elements of definitional resources, such as the experimental and active elements of a StructureDefinition.
 * Properties of ElementDefinitions nested within a StructureDefinition, such as the maxLength property of string elements